ublue-os/website/docs/images/bazzite/FAQ.md

 ## Does the Steam Deck image recieve BIOS updates like SteamOS?

 Yes it does.
 If a BIOS update is available then it will install when you update Bazzite normally.
 We even included a special command to **disable** these BIOS updates **at your own risk:** `just disable-bios-updates`.

+## What is Wayland and X11?

+In short, Wayland and X11 (also known as Xorg or the X Window System) are windowing systems for desktop Linux.

+* Wayland is the default for most of the images and the recommended option for Bazzite.
+* X11 is a legacy windowing system.
+While we recommend to stick with Wayland, there may be scenarios where X11 would have to be used.
+Nvidia GPUs may have issues with Wayland, so X11 is the default for the Nvidia images.

+You can swap between the two in the login screen for desktop images, and enter `just _toggle_wayland` in a host terminal for Steam Deck/HTPC/Handheld PC images.

+## Why are there no Nvidia images that include Game Mode and Waydroid?

+Nvidia's proprietary drivers currently do not work with any of this.
+AMD and Intel have open source drivers on Linux and are usaully the far better option to use.

+Hopefully this changes in the future thanks to the upcoming [NVK](https://www.collabora.com/news-and-blog/news-and-events/introducing-nvk.html) project, then most people would not have to bother with Nvidia's closed source driver philosophy and all of the downsides that come with that.

 ## For the AMD/Intel desktop images, why run Steam in an Arch Linux Distrobox container as opposed to Flatpak?